Astros vs. Mariners Player Props Betting Odds

 Tucker Stats

-- Tucker has picked up at least one hit in 12 games in a row.
-During his last 10 games he is batting .405 with four doubles, three home runs, two walks and 13 RBI.
+- Tucker hopes to build on a 13-game hitting streak in this matchup.
+In his last 10 outings he is batting .425 with three doubles, three home runs, three walks and 13 RBI.

 Tucker Recent Games